UdayKiranReddyuk/MovieHUB/README.md

 # MovieHUB
-This is a movie website which displays all the popular hollywood movies.
+This is a Front-End website for movie recommendations.